CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 For example, if a receiver is configured to receive a file once per day, when looking for tasks that need batching we'll calculate a look back window of three days.

-This behavior serves a secondary behavior of preventing the system from processing old tasks in the system.
+This behavior serves a secondary purpose of preventing the system from processing old tasks in the system.
-See the example below for a more detailed example.

 **Note: the look back window includes a three-hour padding which means for more frequent schedules (i.e. batch once a minute) a larger window will be examined.
 This padding is in place to handle extended periods of downtime.**